 Is all trash the same?
 If there are recycling bins for paper or plastic in the classroom, point them out and support students as they describe what goes where.
 Provide students with statistics and visual representations of food production, food waste, and landfills/recycling centers

-MATERIALS MANAGER Grab a large piece of butcher paper to place your trash on.
+Materials Manager.
+Grab a large piece of butcher paper to place your trash on.
 Gather all the materials your team will need to sort the trash.

 EXPLORE 20 Minutes Total

-CHECKER Lead your team in allocating space on your butcher paper for each label.
+Checker .
+Lead your team in allocating space on your butcher paper for each label.
 Make sure everyone is wearing their gloves.

 5 MINUTES Developing Questions

-OBSERVER Lead your team in describing the trash they worked with yesterday, and the trash they are separating today.
+Observer.
+Lead your team in describing the trash they worked with yesterday, and the trash they are separating today.
 Identify each label and discuss the relationship between them.
 How are they similar?
 How are they different?

-RECORDER
+Recorder.
 Observe and ask questions- What questions do you have about the four categories of trash (compost, recycling, landfill, hazard)?
 What observations do you have about the trash?
 How do the labels relate?
 How are they different?
 Record your team’s observations and questions on the lab sheets.

 15 Minutes

-CHECKER With the team, describe what sort of items belong in each category.
+Checker.
+With the team, describe what sort of items belong in each category.
 Begin to sort the trash following these guidelines.
-Teams are permitted to share their questions and investigate their peers responses-
+Teams are permitted to share their questions and investigate their peers’ responses-

 TRAVELER (SPY)

 RECORDER Write down what pieces of trash the team places in each category on the lab sheets.